richdayandnight/data-science-notebook/learning-how-to-learn/week2.md

 as people entrenched in the old ways of looking at things die off.
 - jumping into the water without knowing how to swim

-# Interleaving
+## Interleaving
 - mix up learning
 - look ahead

-interleaving - building flexibility and creativity practie and repetition - helping to build solid neural patterns
+interleaving - building flexibility and creativity practice and repetition - helping to build solid neural patterns